-The installation of this 17 metre high slim-line column designed to be as similar as possible to the other linear structures found in the immediate area will be no more at odds with the streetscene and character of the area than the other vertical structures within the immediate locale.
+The installation of this 17metre high slim-line column designed to be as similar as possible to the other linear structures found in the immediate area will be no more at odds with the streetscene and character of the area than the other vertical structures in urban and suburban areas.
+Streetpoles such as this are now commonplace across the UK.

 It is accepted that the height of the proposed installation is taller than other pieces of surrounding linear items of street furniture.
 This in itself is not a valid reason to conclude that it is not appropriate at a specific location.
-Indeed, Inspectors at appeal have noted that by their very nature to be effective masts are required to be taller than surrounding structures.
+Indeed, Inspectors at appeal have noted that by their very nature to be effective masts are required to be taller than surrounding structures - see also discussion above in relation to form following function.

-Telecommunications apparatus by their very nature must be taller than surrounding built and natural form to ensure its efficient operation.
-The Code of Practice explains this requirement fully in paragraph 39, 'Placing a mast within or adjacent to an existing group of trees, vegetation and other natural features can reduce visual impact... antennas will need to be sufficiently elevated to clear the tree-line...'
+Telecommunications apparatus by its very nature must be taller than surrounding built and natural form to ensure its efficient operation.
 It is an essential piece of infrastructure, like pylons and telegraph poles.
-The proposal should not be considered negatively due to it being taller per se than the adjacent trees and street furniture.
-Reasonable consideration of the proposal in the context of these trees and vertical elements of street furniture can only conclude that the presence of these seeks to provide a setting wherein a base station may appear more congruous from which to provide an important service.
+The proposal should not be considered negatively due to it being taller per se than the adjacent street furniture.
+Reasonable consideration of the proposal in the context of the surrounding buildings and vertical elements of street furniture should conclude that the presence of these seeks to provide a setting wherein a base station may appear more congruous from which to provide an important service.
+Permitted development rights extend to 25m at this location - it is important to note that this means that there is an in principle permission for this height of pole.
+However, the pole being proposed is 17m i.e. 8m lower (32% less) and so this is a demonstration of minimising impacts through the design of the pole.